 Take that responsability (sic) yourself and admit you did a poor job or maybe even no job at all in researching an opp and owners before joining.
 You are very much to blame as well!Mariska van de Langenberg

 However, I wanted you all to read this quote because this is EXACTLY what goes on with a number of shady multi-level marketing organizations.

-Yeah, you have a huge bunch red flags blaring at you.
+Yeah, you have a huge bunch of red flags blaring at you.

-These review some of wat we covered earlier in this post:
+Please review some of what we covered earlier in this post:

 - Sal Leto, the creator, has been associated with, Onecoin,